jdebelle/gorg/gorg-docs/commands.rst

     to edit the file.
 Upon closing, basic validation of the gorgasset file will be done.

+validate *PATH*
+    Run validation scheme on speficied folder and subfolders.
+If there are .gogrule files in the hierarchy, they will be taken into consideration.

 generate *GORGGEN_FILE*
     This will build an index which can then be used to easily search and